 You should submit your comments in writing, either by email to the Development Management team, by the Public Access facility or by post to: Development Management, Council Offices, School Place, Kirkwall, KW15 1NY.

-Whether your comments are for or against an application, we can only consider them to be valid in planning terms where they raise material planning considerations such as adherence to planning policy; appearance of development; traffic, parking & access issues; effect on residential amenity (noise, smell, overlooking); drainage & infrastructure; and impact on the natural or built environment.
+Whether your comments are for or against an application, we can only consider them to be valid in planning terms where they raise material planning considerations such as adherence to planning policy; appearance of development; traffic, parking and access issues; effect on residential amenity (noise, smell, overlooking); drainage and infrastructure; and impact on the natural or built environment.

 We cannot take into account matters such as the loss of a private view or the effect development might have on property values.
 Further information on what is and what is not a ‘Material Planning Consideration’ is available to the left of this page.

 Under the terms of the Council’s existing Scheme of Delegation an objection will only be considered to be valid if it meets the following criteria: